dsgiitr/ML-InterviewQs/README.md

 # Machine Learning Interview Questions

-We at Data Science Group, IIT-R aim to develop a list of questions that have been asked in interviews for various data science roles, or can help a person prepare for the same.
-This has been a highly sought-after resource and we believe that it will help budding data scientists not only at IIT Roorkee, but all over the world:sparkles:
+This repository aims to develop and compile a list of questions focussed on machine learning interviews for various data science roles, to help prepare candidates for the same.
+Each question and its solution is critically reviewed and is structured with metadata tags to help sort and identify questions based on topics, difficuty etc.

-This repository contains a question bank to help prepare you for ML Interviews.
-Please contribute if you have some quetions in mind.
-To know more about contributing, see the [Contribution Guide](./CONTRIBUTING.md).
+## Call for Contributions

+We welcome community contributions, feel free to add your own question and solution to improve the question bank.
+Adding new questions isn't the only way to contribute, small improvements or fixes in the questions/solutions existing already are always appreciated.
+You can also help review pull requests, triage issues and suggest more features.
+If you’re unsure where to start, have a look at our [Contribution Guide](./CONTRIBUTING.md) for more details or reach out at dsg@iitr.ac.in.